Abhishek8928/devtinder-backend-app/homework.md

 - never allow two user with the same email inside our database
 - never trust req.body data always validate and sanitize it before using it
 - always add expiries for your jwt token as well as cookies always signed your cookies
+- never bloated your file
+- use chaining which send the responses + setting the status + setting the cookies
+- validate all the data in every post , patch and put